nathanscrivener/Terms-and-Conditions/index.md

 **Acceptance:** The Principal's written acceptance of the Contractor's Quote, which incorporates these Terms by reference and forms the Agreement.

-**Agreement:** The contract between the Principal and Contractor comprising the Acceptance, these Terms, the RFP, and the Quote, as set out in the Background.
+**Agreement:** The contract between the Principal and Contractor comprising the Acceptance, these Terms, the RFP, and the Quote.

 **AMINZ**: Arbitrators’ and Mediators’ Institute of New Zealand.